culebra.tools.Dataset class

 Class methods

-classmethod Dataset.load_pickle(filename: str) Base
+classmethod Dataset.load(filename: str) Base

-Load a pickled object from a file.
+Load a serialized object from a file.

 Parameters: